Do you struggle with disappointment and discouragement? Here are 6 biblical steps on how to overcome.

 There is no living man who has not experienced the bitterness of disappointment, and his brother’s dark shadow – the discouragement.

-The root of disappointment
+The Root of Disappointment

-In this distorted reality, the focus is shifted from God’s love, provision, and restoration.
-Instead, it is occupied by the offended and wronged self.
-This paves the way for lasting discouragement and obstruction of our progress.
+In this distorted reality, we shift our focus from God’s love, provision, and restoration to our offended and wronged self.
+This paves the way for lasting discouragement and prevents our progress.

 Be sure to pin me for later!